Muhammad-Hamza69/ecommerce-data-engineering-pipeline/README.md

 # ecommerce-datapipeline
-Ecommerce datapipeline with snowflake manmageed airflow and kinesis on AWS use 3.0.6 airflow (mwaa) version
+Ecommerce datapipeline with snowflake manmageed airflow and kinesis on AWS, use 3.0.6 airflow (mwaa) version